-The prompt for extracting the task specification is available in Appendix~\ref{prompt:extract_task}.
 We append the task specification with our extracted \OR{} to derive a \emph{spec prompt} which in theory should capture all the same constraints as the \PUT{}.
 We do not use the \IS{} in the spec prompt because \toolname{} generates tests for each rule in the \OR{}.
 To estimate how closely the extracted specification represents the original \PUT{}, we compare the spec prompt with the original \PUT{}.
 We feed tests generated from our baseline test generator to both the spec prompt and the \PUT{} to compare their behaviors as shown in Figure \ref{fig:spec-agreement}.
 We use the baseline tests instead of the \toolname{} tests so that they are not influenced by our process of generating them from the \OR{}.
 The spec prompt and the original \PUT{} must have similar behavior for the generated \OR{} to have high spec agreement.
 We use cosine similarity of the non-compliance percentage of spec prompt and the original \PUT{} to derive a spec agreement score.